bbauska/css-mastering-css/README.md

 the &lt;b&gt; tag to make text bold, and in its &lt;body&gt; tag you can specify the background color of the page.
-When you use CSS, you usually avoid using these HTML style fea- tures, so all of your document's styling information is in one place.
+When you use CSS, you usually avoid using these HTML style fea- tures, so all of your document's styling information is in one place.</p>

-CSS stands for Cascading Style Sheets.
-It is a language used to stylize a web page.
+<p>CSS stands for Cascading Style Sheets.
+It is a language used to
+stylize a web page.
 Also, changing the look and layout of a web page using it is absolutely simple.
 You can also control how a website appears on different screens of different devices such as mobile